 During the summer of 2018, the research team studied natural and artificial habitats within Poole Bay, UK.
 Scuba diving surveys and baited remote underwater video surveys were conducted to capture ecological data.

-BU will also develop protocols to monitor submerged reef blocks and the collection and identification of animal and plant life.
+BU developed protocols to monitor the submerged reef blocks and identify the animal and plant life using them.
 This involves regular surveys including the use of SCUBA dives and drop-down cameras.
-Data will then be continually analysed and presented through dissemination events and publications.
+SCUBA underwater visual census (UVC) and remote underwater video (RUV) surveys have been undertaken between 2020 and 2023.
+Data has been continually analysed and presented through dissemination events and publications.

 After they were 3D-printed at the University of Catabria, Spain, nine artificial reef blocks were shipped to the UK.
 They were deployed in Poole Bay by crane from a large barge in March 2020, with similar blocks also deployed at study sites in France, Spain and Portugal.